dashkite/local-credentials/README.md

 #### *Profiles.commit → undefined*

-Writes profiels to LocalStorage.
+Writes profils to LocalStorage.
 You won’t typically need to call this directly.

 #### *Profiles.all*